The Ergohacks Verdict

 CGMs are increasing both in use and popularity.
 It’s difficult to control your glucose levels when you don’t know what they are at a given point in time.
 Finger prick tests only give one number at one point of time – it doesn’t tell you if its going up or down, how fast it’s changing or how long it’s been at the level it’s at.
 Flash monitor systems, like the Libre, only give you a number when you scan it – it doesn’t alert or alarm.

 The extra data is very useful.
 We can spot trends, check insulin levels and correct bad habits.
 It’s much easier to check and correct basal rates, carb and correction factors.
 She feels safer and more confident with it, happier to venture a bit further without a parent nearby to step in because life is simpler because of it.
-She gives it four stars out of five because the sensors only last six days, (she’d like them to last a year), they’re a bit painful to insert and they stop sticking well around day 5 when immersed in water a lot.
-I give it five out of five stars because, as a parent, I feel that’s a small price to pay for the safety net it provides.
+She gives it four stars out of five because the sensors only last six days, (she’d like them to last a year), they’re painful to insert, they drop out just when you need them most and they stop sticking well around day 5 when immersed in water a lot.
+I give it four out of five stars because, as a parent, I feel that’s a small price to pay for the safety net it provides.

 It sounds like a little thing, but having the option to set your own alarms is a huge benefit.
 High limits can be set from 5.6 to 22.2 mmol/L whilst low limits can be set from 2.8 to 5.0 mmol/L. There’s the option to alert on high/low as well as before high/low.
 For low values, it’ll alert 30 minutes prior whilst for highs it can be set for 5 – 30 minutes prior.
 You can set up to 8 different settings over a 24 hour period.
 A customizable snooze for high/low alerts is also available.